SilentNightSound/GI-Model-Importer/UsageInstructions.md

 ### TLDR

-(AKA I don't want to read through everything to understand how it works and just want to perform basic model edits)
+(AKA I don't want to read through everything right now and just want to perform basic model edits)

 (See https://github.com/SilentNightSound/Genshin-Model-Override/blob/main/MonaWalkthrough.md for a step-by-step walkthrough of this with removing Mona's hat)